-6 Creswick Street, Deepdene, is largely intact, having very few changes to the original or early fabric visible from the street.
+6 Creswick Street, Deepdene, is largely intact, having somevery few changes to the original or early fabric to parts of the house that are visible from the street.
 The building retains its original built form, which includes a hip and gable roof with gablets, return verandah with gablet, timber ashlar block work and weatherboard clad walls, red brick chimneys and fenestrations.
-The integrity of the house is enhanced by the intactness of these main elements, including details such as double-hung sash windows, front door and verandah door with leadlight and moulded surround, turned timber verandah posts and flat cast-iron frieze, roughcast render to its gable ends and gablets, window hoods, and decorative timber scallop work along the barge boards of the gable ends and gablets and along the fascia of the verandah.
-The two additions made in 1990 and 2011 are discreet and do not detract from the overall integrity of the original house.
-Overall the place has high integrity.
+The integrity of the house is enhanced by the intactness of these main elements, including details such as double-hung sash windows, front door and verandah door with leadlight with and moulded surround, roughcast render to its gable ends and gablets and window hoods, turned timber verandah posts and flat cast iron frieze, roughcast render to its gable ends and gablets and, window hoods, and decorative timber scallop work along the barge boards of the gable ends and gablets and along the fascia of the verandah.